 Residents can also provide input on proposed ordinances and amendments that the City Council is considering, either by testifying during public hearings or by e-mail or printed mail.
 Note that the deadline to submit testimony is by 3:00 p.m. two business days before the date of the hearing.

-Ward | Council Member* | E-Mail Address / Social Media | Notes |
+| Ward | Council Member* | E-Mail Address / Social Media | Notes |

-1 | John Goncalves | ward1@providenceri.gov info@JohnforWard1.com Twitter: @JohnGPVD | Fox Point and downtown Re-elected in 2022 |
+| 1 | John Goncalves | ward1@providenceri.gov info@JohnforWard1.com Twitter: @JohnGPVD | Fox Point and downtown Seeking third and final term in 2026 |

-3 | Sue AnderBois Environment Committee | ward3@providenceri.gov anderbois.ward3@gmail.com @sueanderbois.bsky.social | Summit Elected 2022 |
+| 3 | Sue AnderBois, chair Environment Committee | ward3@providenceri.gov anderbois.ward3@gmail.com @sueanderbois.bsky.social | Summit Seeking re-election in 2022 |

-4 | Justin Roias | ward4@providenceri.gov JustinRoiasWard4@gmail.com Twitter: @JustinRoias | Charles / North End Elected in 2022 |
+| 4 | Justin Roias | ward4@providenceri.gov JustinRoiasWard4@gmail.com Twitter: @JustinRoias | Charles / North End Elected in 2022 |

-5 | Jo-Ann Ryan Majority Leader | ward5@providenceri.gov campaign e-mail address Twitter: @JoAnnRyanPVD5 | Elmhurst Term-limited in 2026 |
+| 5 | Jo-Ann Ryan Majority Leader and interim Finance Committee chair | ward5@providenceri.gov campaign e-mail address Twitter: @JoAnnRyanPVD5 | Elmhurst Term-limited in 2026 |

-6 | Miguel Sanchez Finance Committee | ward6@providenceri.gov Twitter: @MSanchezPVD | Mt.
+| 6 | Miguel Sanchez Finance Committee | ward6@providenceri.gov Twitter: @MSanchezPVD | Mt.
 Pleasant Elected in 2022 |

-7 | Ana Vargas | ward7@providenceri.gov | Manton, Silver Lake Elected in 2022 |
+| 7 | Ana Vargas | ward7@providenceri.gov | Manton, Silver Lake Elected in 2022 |

-8 | James Taylor Finance Committee | ward8@providenceri.gov | West End Re-elected in 2022 |
+| 8 | James Taylor Finance Committee | ward8@providenceri.gov jtaylor@providenceri.gov | West End Re-elected in 2022 |

-9 | Juan Pichardo | ward9@providenceri.gov juan@juanmpichardo.com Twitter: @JuanMPichardo | Elmwood Elected in 2022 |
+| 9 | Juan Pichardo | ward9@providenceri.gov juan@juanmpichardo.com Twitter: @JuanMPichardo | Elmwood Elected in 2022 |

-10 | Pedro Espinal Ordinance Committee chair | ward10@providenceri.gov pedroe1130@gmail.com | Washington Park Re-elected in 2022 |
+| 10 | Pedro Espinal, chair Ordinance Committee | ward10@providenceri.gov pedroe1130@gmail.com | Washington Park Re-elected in 2022 |

-11 | Mary Kay Harris | ward11@providenceri.gov Twitter: @MaryKayWard11 | Upper South PVD Term-limited in 2026 |
+| 11 | Mary Kay Harris | ward11@providenceri.gov Twitter: @MaryKayWard11 | Upper South PVD Term-limited in 2026 |

-12 | Althea Graves | ward12@providenceri.gov Twitter: @MsAltheaGraves | Valley, Elected in 2022 |
+| 12 | Althea Graves | ward12@providenceri.gov Twitter: @MsAltheaGraves | Valley Elected in 2022 |

-13 | Rachel Miller Council president | ward13@providenceri.gov rachel.miller.m@gmail.com Bluesky: Rachel-RI Twitter: @RachelRI | Federal Hill Re-elected in 2022 |
+| 13 | Rachel Miller Council president | ward13@providenceri.gov rachel.miller.m@gmail.com Bluesky: Rachel-RI Twitter: @RachelRI | Federal Hill Re-elected in 2022 |

-14 | Shelley Peterson | ward14@providenceri.gov Twitter: @Shel1219 Bluesky: ShelPVD14 | Elmhurst Elected in 2022 |
+| 14 | Shelley Peterson | ward14@providenceri.gov Bluesky: ShelPVD14 | Elmhurst Elected in 2022 |

-15 | Oscar Vargas | ward15@providenceri.gov oscarvargas15@gmail.com | Olneyville, Silver Lake Re-elected in 2022 |
+| 15 | Oscar Vargas | ward15@providenceri.gov oscarvargas15@gmail.com | Olneyville, Silver Lake Re-elected in 2022 |

 State and Federal agencies